Bayesian Comparisons Between Representations: Methods

 where $x^{(1)}$ is a sample of size $N$ from $P_1$ and $x^{(2)}$ is a sample of size $N$ from $P_2$.

-\paragraph{Gradient} We compute both of our distances based on a sum over samples from the two Gaussian distributions.
-To get a gradient for this function, we can use the reparameterization trick, i.e. we take standard normal samples which are transformed into samples with the right covariance matrix such that our approximation becomes a differentiable function of the covariance matrices and these random samples, allowing us to compute a gradient through our distance \cite{kingma_auto-encoding_2013}.
+\paragraph{Gradient} Both distance estimates are based on a sum over samples from the two Gaussian distributions.
+To get a gradient for this function, we can use the reparameterization trick, i.e. we take standard normal samples which are transformed to have the right covariance matrix such that our approximation becomes a differentiable function of the covariance matrices and these random samples, allowing us to compute a gradient through the distance computations\citep{kingma_auto-encoding_2013}.